tbrowder/FontFactory-TT/METHODS.md

 Modern typesetting involves using text and digital typefaces (fonts) placed on a page mimicing the earlier printing era with hand-placed lead type on a printing press, covered with a thin layer of ink, and pressed against paper to produce a printed page.
 While retaining some of the old terminology, modern typesetting results in more accurate and easier production of beautiful printed products.

-A few terms need to be explained to understand the application of digital fonts using this module as well as **????Font::AFM** which is central to it.
+A few terms need to be explained to understand the application of digital fonts using this module as well as **Font::FreeType** which is central to it.

 Placing a single line of text using a font of a specific size (expressed as a hight of N points where there are 72 points per inch) involves knowledge both a single character's metrics as well as its collective metrics when gathered as a multi-glyph line.